PSS-Berke/Jetson/docs/DYNAMIC_FORM_BUILDER.md

 - Check that field list shows your changes

 ### Duplicate Field IDs
-- Field IDs must be unique
+- Field IDs are auto-generated from labels using snake_case conversion
-- System doesn't prevent duplicates (backend should validate)
+- If two fields have the same or very similar labels, they may generate duplicate IDs
-- Use descriptive, unique IDs
+- Use unique, descriptive labels to avoid conflicts
+- Example: "Speed" and "Speed" will both generate `speed` - use "Max Speed" and "Min Speed" instead

 ## Integration with Machines Page